airr-community/ogrdbstats/README.md

 `HAP_GENE` - the gene to be used for haplotyping analysis (see haplotyping section below)

+`--plot_mutated` - if present, only unmutated sequences will be used to create the base composition plots (3-prime end plots and whole sequence plots) of V-genes (the switch is not valid for other chains).

 Detailed descriptions of the required input files are given in the next section, but for quick usage with a supported tool, please skip to the